Your area Not set — showing everywhere

 Addressed

-The speaker asked why there would be less money allotted this year if the department overspent the previous year.
-They were also briefly confused about which line item they were viewing.
+Taylor inquired why there would be less money allotted for a specific item this year if the department overspent last year.
+They also asked about specific line item numbers during the expense report review.
 Key concern

 Board response